 Next, we spent an entire afternoon biking the Circuito Chico.
 We chose the Cordillera Bike Company due to the higher rating on Tripadvisor.
 The rental cost includes a helmet and bike lock.

 It’s fun going down, but strenuous to the point that we often had to walk our bikes up the steep inclines.
 It’s a great way to see the scenery including Argentina’s most famous accommodation the Hotel Llao-Llao, the hidden beach Villa Tacul, the Bosque de Arrayanes, the Bahía López Outlook, the Green Christ monument, and to view the range at the panoramic viewpoint overlooking Lago Moreno.

-To get to Cerro Campanario or the rental bike companies for the Circuito Chico, take the number 20 local bus to each destination from the Centro (downtown strip).
+To get to Cerro Campanario or the rental bike companies for the Circuito Chico by public transportation, take the number 20 local bus to each destination from the Centro (downtown strip).
 The bus driver will call out the Cerro Campanario stop and the bike rental shop is the one following Cerro Campanario near the kilometer 18 marker at the roundabout.

 Walk, about 100 meters from the bus stop, veer to the right, and Cordillera Bike Company will be on the left-hand side of the street with orange flags out in front.
 Our apartment came with a local bus pass which we loaded at the designated convenience stores on the main strip.